kkalisz/tribalfarm/plan.md

 This implementation plan outlines the steps needed to complete the browser extension automation system for interacting with a browser-based game.
 The system consists of two main components:
 1. A Chrome extension that interacts with the game
 2. A backend server that communicates with the extension via WebSocket
+3. Backed server should be able to handle multiple extension instances
+4. Backend module is places in backend folder, extension module is placed in chrome-extension folder
+5. If we can use external dependencies to simplify work let use them
+6. we should have tests for parts that are possible to test

 ## Implementation Tasks

 ### Phase 1: Foundation Setup

 #### Chrome Extension Core
-- [ ] Update manifest.json with required permissions
+- [x] Update manifest.json with required permissions
   - Add `storage`, `scripting`, `webRequest` permissions
   - Add background service worker entry point
-- [ ] Implement basic message types and interfaces
+- [x] Implement basic message types and interfaces
   - Create message types matching the communication protocol
   - Implement type definitions for commands, status updates, events
-- [ ] Set up communication channels between components
+- [x] Set up communication channels between components
   - Implement message passing between content script and service worker

 #### Backend Core